vircadia/vircadia-docs-sphinx/docs/source/host/your-domain/secure-domain.rst

 Add a username and password to protect your domain settings from being modified by unauthorized users.
 Anyone who tries to modify your domain settings will need the username and password to make changes.

-1. If you're hosting your domain on a cloud service, open the settings `here <https://highfidelity.com/user/cloud_domains>`_.
-Click `here <http://localhost:40100/settings/>`_ to open the settings if you're using your local sandbox.
+1. If you're hosting your domain on a cloud service, open the `cloud settings <https://highfidelity.com/user/cloud_domains>`_.
+If you're using your local sandbox, open your `local sandbox settings <http://localhost:40100/settings/>`_.
 2. Go to **Settings > Security** and add a username and password under the 'HTTP Username' and 'HTTP Password' fields.

 Every time someone tries to access your domain settings, they'll be prompted to enter this username and password.